-If it's an agricultural vehicle children under 13 years are prohibited from driving or riding in it.
+If it's an agricultural vehicle, children under 13 years are prohibited from driving or riding in it.
 The prohibition is total – farm yard, field and road.

-Children over 13 years up to the age of 16 years are only allowed to use a low powered tractor either on its own or with a trailed roller or harrow.
+Children over 13 years and up to the age of 16 are only allowed to use a low-powered tractor either on its own or with a trailed roller or harrow.

 Children over 13 years are both physically and mentally immature and still very much developing.
 Serious thought must be given as to whether any child between the ages of 13 and 16 should be allowed to drive even a low powered tractor.
 If they are allowed to drive low powered tractors they must:

-1. Be properly trained
+- be properly trained

-3. Be strictly monitored and supervised
+- be strictly monitored and supervised

-4. Carry no other child or young person on the tractor
+- carry no other child or young person on the tractor